+Incord
-70.It can be inferred from the passage that Australia ----.

-B) has experienced a considerable change in the age mix of its population

-C) has a population mostly consisting of residents who were born overseas

-D) hard time dealing with migration, which caused a steady increase in its population shows

-E) shows cultural diversity more than other countries despite its relatively small land area
+70.It can be inferred from the passage that Australia ----. a) was characterised by cultural and linguistic diversity even before the European settlement B) has experienced a considerable change in the age mix of its population C) has a population mostly consisting of residents who were born overseas D) hard time dealing with migration, which caused a steady increase in its population shows E) shows cultural diversity more than other countries despite its relatively small land area

-71.The underlined verb 'reconstitute' in the passage is closest in meaning to -----.
+71. The underlined verb 'reconstitute' in the passage is closest in meaning to -----.